jaykishanmutkawoa/My-Ansible-Playbooks/README.md

 This Playbook will retrieve versions of Kernel, Networker, Shinken, BladeLogic and VMtool The output will be appended on a file in /tmp/rhelroot.

+10. ReplicateUserDirectoryAndKeys.yml

+This playbook will:
+- Create account for non-existant users.
+- Add the users to wheel group and setup the permissions.
+- creating the .ssh directory and setup the permission.
+- Configure SELINUX on the .ssh directory.
+- Write key to authorized_key file directly using the bullet proof approach.